Cvsssssss/LigHts/README.md

     if col < grid_size - 1:
         lights[row][col + 1] = 1 - lights[row][col + 1]
 ```
-This function ensures that clicking on one light affects its surrounding neighbors, making the puzzle more complex and interesting.
+This function ensures that clicking on one light affects its surrounding neighbors.

 ---